 Whether you are a US native or live internationally, you have likely heard of the Great Lakes.
 This group of five lakes makes up the largest freshwater region in the world, with over 21% of the entire surface supply of the earth being found within.
-The five lakes are Lakes Superior, Michigan, Huron, Erie, and Ontario and have a collective surface area that measures 94,250 square miles, roughly the size of the state of Oregon (96,003 square miles).
+The five lakes are Lakes Superior, Michigan, Huron, Erie, and Ontario, and have a collective surface area that measures 94,250 square miles, roughly the size of the state of Oregon (96,003 square miles).

 The Great Lakes are somewhat newer lakes when you compare them to the rest of the world.
 At only 14,000 years old, the Lakes were formed while humans walked the earth.
 Incredibly, humans likely walked the Great Lakes region as they were forming.
-Despite most of geologic history being on a different scale of time than the human species, the Great Lakes are a unique exception.
+Despite most of the geologic history is on a different scale of time than the human species, the Great Lakes are a unique exception.

-What made the Great Lakes?
+What made them?

 The forces needed to create such massive bodies of water are truly immense and are actually still around today!
-The Great Lakes, along with most of the other lakes in the immediate region, were formed when the Last Glacial Period (otherwise known as an ice age) ended and the earth began to warm.
+The Great Lakes, along with most of the other lakes in the immediate region, were formed when the Last Glacial Period (otherwise known as the ice age) ended and the earth began to warm.
 During the period of warming, the ice sheets that covered the northern part of the United States began to withdraw.
 As the continent-size ice sheets receded, they left deep gauges in the earth.
 At the same time, the receding glaciers (ice sheets) poured their melting water into these deep gauges in the earth.
 Over a few thousand years, you have what we today call the Great Lakes!

 This process wasn’t fast, however, and didn’t even happen all at once.
 In fact, there were four different advances and recessions of the ice sheets, each having a different impact on the region’s geologic history.
 The final expansion of the ice sheets is referred to as the Wisconsin glaciation and ended around 10,000 years ago.

-Which Great Lake is the oldest?
+Which Lake is the oldest?

 When the Great Lakes formed, they are generally considered to have formed together, all at once.
 Still, there is some data we can look through that can give us an idea as to which of the five came first.

 During the final period of glacial expansion in the region, the Wisconsin glaciation, massive lobes of ice came forward and receded.
 Only this time, the drainage of the glaciers was faster than in the other periods.
 This caused water to fill in the sloped land near the foot of the glaciers, causing large crescent-shaped lakes to form.
-The largest of these lakes, Lake Maumee, covered the northwest corner of Ohio and reached into Indiana.
+The largest of these lakes, Lake Maumee, covered the northwest corner of Ohio and reached Indiana.
 As time went on, these lakes would combine into one another, and the first lake of the Great Lakes would be free from under the ice.
 This crescent-shaped lake is today known as Lake Erie.